 The biggest benefit of the mobile-first design is the speed at which it delivers what mobile users—who have long outnumbered desktop users, by the way—really want to get immediately: content.

 Users won’t have to wait for other extraneous elements to load.
 With faster access to the information they need, your chances of getting more conversions improve as well.

 For the longest time, landing pages have been static.
 Admittedly, even if it’s well-designed, a static page can look dull, which makes keeping users engaged close to impossible.

 That could change with the use of dynamic responsive landing pages.

 To make a landing page more interesting and ultimately engaging, web designers can spice things up by adding some web animation and interactive elements to it.

-With users having less and less time to spend on poring over every corner of websites, big typography will only grow more prominent in 2020, and will even expand into more web design layouts.
+With users having less and less time to spend on poring over every corner of websites, big typography will only grow more prominent next year, and will even expand into more web design layouts.
 After all, letters in large point sizes capture audiences faster and therefore reduces the time needed to make them convert.